-Based on the limited data available for sodium 1-octanesulfonate and the read across information from other alkane and alkene sulfonates, the chemicals in this evaluation are not expected to cause serious systemic health effects following repeated oral exposure.
+Based on the limited data available for sodium 1-octanesulfonate and the weight of evidence from the read across information from other alkane and alkene sulfonates, the chemicals in this evaluation are not expected to cause serious systemic health effects following repeated oral exposure.

-In a non-GLP compliant 13 week study conducted similarly to OECD TG 408, Carworth Farm 'E' strain rats (12/sex/dose) were administered sodium 1-octanesulfonate (86% concentration) in their diet at 40, 200, 1,000 or 5,000 ppm, equivalent to approximately 3, 17, 86 and 430 mg/kg bw/day, respectively.
+In a non-GLP compliant 13 week study conducted similarly to OECD TG 408, Carworth Farm 'E' strain rats (12/sex/dose) were administered sodium 1-octanesulfonate (86% concentration) in their diet at 40, 200, 1000 or 5000 ppm, equivalent to approximately 3, 17, 86 and 430 mg/kg bw/day, respectively.
 No treatment-related effects were observed in urinalysis, haematology, clinical chemistry, organ weights, gross pathology and histopathology parameters at any dose level compared to control animals.
-A no observed adverse effect level (NOAEL) of 5,000 ppm in diet (equivalent to 430 mg/kg bw/day) was established in this study (REACH n.d.-a).
+A no observed adverse effect level (NOAEL) of 5000 ppm in diet (equivalent to 430 mg/kg bw/day) was established in this study (REACH n.d.-a).